Akshat2512/Crime-Prediction/README.md

 ## How It Works
 - Frontend:
 The frontend is built using modern web technologies such as HTML5, CSS, Javascript and Python Flask.
 It provides a user-friendly interface for interacting with the app.
-With the Integration of [Mapbox APIs](https://docs.mapbox.com/), allows visualization of crime Hotspots and clusters on maps.
-Used libraries like Chart.js, allows visualize crimes using charts and graphs.
-I have also integrated Mapbox APIs, to provide better crime analysis using Maps,  Hotspots and Clusters.
+With the Integration of [Mapbox APIs](https://docs.mapbox.com/), allows visualization of crime Hotspots and clusters on 3D maps.
+Also, used libraries like Chart.js, which allows better visualization of crimes using charts and graphs.

 Here’s a sneak peek of the frontend: